Voegele shines again for Eagles

 Logan Hicks led Columbia’s defense with nine tackles and an assist.

+For the season, Voegele has rushed for 771 yards and 11 TDs and thrown for 740 yards and seven scores.

+He’s also the team’s top tackler on defense with 48 total stops.

-Columbia (5-2) plays next week at Breese Central (6-1) in a key Cahokia Conference clash.
+Columbia (5-2) plays this Friday at Breese Central (6-1) in a key Cahokia Conference clash.

+Breese Central has three linemen weighing above or near 300 pounds each and a wide receiver – Braden Revermann – with nearly 750 yards receiving already this season.